Practical training for energy sector owners and operators

-To reduce the consequences of cyber-enabled sabotage, the U.S. Department of Energy’s Office of Cybersecurity, Energy Security and Emergency Response (CESER), in collaboration Idaho National Laboratory, developed the CyberStrike training program.
-This program enhances the ability of energy sector owners and operators to prepare for a cyber incident impacting operational technology.
+To help mitigate cyber threats, the U.S. Department of Energy’s Office of Cybersecurity, Energy Security and Emergency Response (CESER), in collaboration with Idaho National Laboratory, created the CyberStrike training program.
+It equips energy sector operators to better defend OT systems against cyber incidents.

 Workshops